Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Introduction

-Implicit in much of this prior work is an assumption of communities' values, yet these values have not yet been empirically derived from community members' own preferences. \new{While we do not argue that any one set of values is superior to others, a more complete understanding of community members' own values can inform and strengthen research on many aspects of online communities. } In this work, we survey redditors to answer the research question ``what are members of online social communities' values for their communities?''
-Through a series of advertisements placed on reddit, we recruit 39 people and collect 135 free response answers to questions about the values they hold for the 125 unique communities they consider themselves a part of (\sect\ref{sec:method}).
+Implicit in much of this prior work is an assumption of communities' \new{and their members'} values, yet \new{exactly what values communities hold has not yet been comprehensively studied.} While we do not argue that any one set of values is superior to others, we believe that a critical first step towards improving online communities is developing a comprehensive understanding of community members' own values, not just obvious ones that researchers have assumed all communities care about.

+In this work, we survey redditors to answer the research question ``What values do community members hold for their communities?''
+Through a series of advertisements placed on reddit, we recruit 212 people and collect 1,481 free response answers to questions about the values they hold for the 627 unique communities they consider themselves a part of (\sect\ref{sec:method}).
+To the best of our knowledge, this is the first such survey to gather community members' values in their own words.

-We apply an iterative categorization methodology to produce our primary contribution: a taxonomy of 29 community values grouped into nine top-level categories (Fig.~\ref{fig:taxonomy}).
-Among the other key findings we contribute, we find that members of online social communities value a broad range of community aspects from technical features to the diversity of community members, and that the quality of content submitted to communities is the most frequently reported value (\sect\ref{sec:taxonomy}).
+We apply an iterative categorization methodology to produce our primary contribution: a taxonomy of community values with nine top-level categories and 29 subcategories (Fig.~\ref{fig:taxonomy}).
+We validate this taxonomy with a held-out set of 1,180 additional responses to demonstrate saturation, and achieve very high inter-rater agreement (Fleiss kappa $= 0.874$) using a codebook which we make public to support future research (\appendixref{app:codebook}).
+Among the other key findings we contribute, we find that online social community members' value\new{s cover} a broad range of \new{categories} from technical features to the diversity of community members, and that the quality of content submitted to communities is the most frequently reported value \new{category} (\sect\ref{sec:taxonomy}).